patflick/psac/include/mxx/README.md

 - mapping the `std::tuple` to a MPI type by creating the appropriate MPI datatype (i.e., `MPI_Type_struct`).
 - distributing the data if not yet done so
-- call `std::sort` as a local base case, in case the communicator consists of a single processor, `mxx::sort` will fall-back to `std::sort`
+- calling `std::sort` as a local base case, in case the communicator consists of a single processor, `mxx::sort` will fall-back to `std::sort`
-- in case the data size exceeds the infamous `MPI` size limit of `MAX_INT`, `mxx` will not fail and desert you, but continue to work as expected
+- in case the data size exceeds the infamous `MPI` size limit of `MAX_INT`, `mxx` will not fail, but continue to work as expected
-- Redistribute the data so that it has the same distribution as given in the input to `mxx::sort`
+- redistributing the data so that it has the same distribution as given in the input to `mxx::sort`

 ### Status